reboottechrishi/CloudMeet/blogs/AWS Deep Learning : Model Training.md

         • If you need to do better, try Leaky ReLU
         • Last resort: PReLU, Maxout
         • Swish for really deep networks

+In deep learning, an **activation function** is a mathematical function that determines the output of a neuron.
+It's a crucial component because it introduces **non-linearity** to the network, enabling it to learn complex patterns.
+Without activation functions, a deep neural network would just be a series of linear transformations, which could be replaced by a single linear layer, limiting its ability to learn complex relationships.

+***

+### Common Activation Functions Explained

+* **Linear Activation:** 📈 This is the simplest type, where the output is directly proportional to the input.
+The problem is that stacking multiple linear layers is mathematically equivalent to having a single linear layer.
+This makes it impossible for the network to learn complex patterns, and it can't be used with backpropagation to update weights.
+    * **Analogy:** It's like trying to draw a complex picture with only straight lines.
+No matter how many lines you add, you can't create curves or detailed shapes.

+* **Binary Step Function:** 🚪 This function is a simple threshold.
+If the input is above a certain value, the neuron outputs 1; otherwise, it outputs 0.
+It's an "on or off" switch.
+While it's easy to understand, it's not useful for deep learning because it's non-differentiable, meaning it can't be used with gradient-based optimization methods like backpropagation.
+    * **Analogy:** A light switch.
+It's either on or off; there's no in-between.

+* **Sigmoid / Tanh:** 📉 These are smooth, non-linear functions that were popular in early neural networks.
+The **Sigmoid** function squashes the input to a range between 0 and 1, while **Tanh** (hyperbolic tangent) squashes it to a range between -1 and 1.
+Their smooth curves allow for backpropagation, but they suffer from the **vanishing gradient problem**, where the gradient becomes extremely small for large positive or negative inputs.
+This slows down training and makes it difficult for the network to learn from its initial layers.
+    * **Analogy:** A dimmer switch that changes very slowly at its lowest and highest settings, making it hard to make fine adjustments.

+* **Rectified Linear Unit (ReLU):** 💡 This is the most widely used activation function today.
+It's computationally efficient because it's a simple function: it outputs the input directly if it's positive and outputs zero otherwise.
+However, it can suffer from the **dying ReLU problem**, where neurons can get "stuck" outputting zero and stop learning if their input is always negative.
+    * **Analogy:** A smart light that is either fully on or off, but can only be turned on with positive input.

+* **Leaky ReLU:** 💧 This is a variation of ReLU that solves the dying ReLU problem.
+It allows a small, non-zero gradient for negative inputs.
+Instead of outputting zero for negative values, it outputs a small, positive slope (e.g., 0.01x).
+This ensures that neurons don't "die" and can continue to learn.

+* **Softmax:** 🔢 This function is used exclusively in the **output layer of a multi-class classification model**.
+It takes a vector of raw outputs and converts them into a probability distribution.
+The outputs are all positive and sum up to 1, representing the probability that the input belongs to each possible class.
+    * **Analogy:** A voting system where each candidate gets a percentage of the total votes, and all percentages add up to 100%.

 ---
 ### Convolutional Neural Networks (CNNs)
 You usually hear about CNNs in the context of image analysis.
 Their main purpose is to find features in data regardless of their location, a concept called feature location invariance.
 For example, a CNN can identify a stop sign in an image no matter where it appears.
 While often used for images, CNNs can also be applied to other data where feature location is not a fixed pattern.